 Even worse, in cases of abuse (against one party or even the pet) securing ownership rights of the pet(s) can become paramount in a divorce.
 In such a case, obtaining documentation from the vet as to who cared for and treated the pet during the marriage may help.
 Certainly testimony regarding the treatment of the pets by the parties will be important for the Judge to make a determination.
 While pets are considered property, the Judge is human and placing a pet in a dangerous or abusive situation would be against common sense.
 Proof of abuse and/or neglect is paramount in this situation.

 There are many issues couples go through during a divorce.
-If you have questions regarding divorce or making sure your pet is cared for during and after a divorce, make sure to contact a qualified Tennessee family law attorney who can assist you.
+If you have questions regarding divorce or making sure your pet is cared for during and after a divorce, make sure to contact a qualified Tennessee family law team who can assist you.